webmastersmith/WGU_Cloud_Computing/D278_Scripting_and_Programming_Foundations/Scripting_Programming.md

   - Arithmetic operators have a specific order of evaluation, similar to math (PEMDAS).
   - **Logical** operators generally have **lower** precedence than relational and arithmetic operators.
 - How is an infinite loop created?
-  - An infinite loop occurs when the condition for loop termination never becomes true.
-This can happen accidentally due to incorrect logic or intentionally for specific purposes.
+  - Loop termination never becomes true.
+  - Can happen accidentally due to incorrect logic or intentionally for specific purposes.
 - What is a sentinel value?
   - special value indicating the end of a list (array).
   - The loop iteration continues until it encounters the sentinel value.